-Figure 4.3: Three Teams - Three Cross-Ice Games Model
+Figure 3: Two Teams - Two Half-Ice Games Model

 In some minor hockey communities, team composition may be smaller.
-If this is the case, the ice is still divided but only one end will be used for game play.
-The other portion of the ice can be used as a practice surface (see Figure 4.4).
+If this is the case, the ice is still divided in two halves, but only one half will be used for game play.
+The other half of the ice can be used as a practice surface (see Figure 4).

-Figure 4.4: Three Teams - One Cross-Ice Game and one Practice
+Figure 4: Two Teams - One Half-Ice Game Model with Practice Sheet

-Game Setup and Flow
+Game Set-up and Flow

-Two team - two game model (RECOMMENDATION)
+Two-team - two-game model (RECOMMENDATION)

-- In this model, each team will consist of up to 18 players (16 skaters and two goaltenders) divided into two units of nine players.
+- This game play model requires each team to have two goaltenders, one for each half of the ice.
+This allows for two larger teams playing one another in two halves by dividing the team in to two units to play the opposing teams two units.
+If the two teams are balanced, one team's unit can switch at half time to play against the other opposing unit. - In this model, each team will consist of up to 18 players (16 skaters and two goaltenders) divided into two units of nine players.
 Each team unit will have one goaltender and eight skaters.
 Smaller numbers will allow for players to double shift to ensure there are always four players on the ice.
-Coaches must make sure all players take turns double shifting. - The length of a game is not to go beyond 60 minutes two halves plus a three-minute warm-up. - It is recommended that in each half, the centre spot should be marked to indicate where the face-off will take place.
-This is to be established at the midpoint between both nets. - When play is stopped due to the goaltender freezing the puck or a goal being scored, the referee will signal the attacking players to back off three metres.
-Once the attackers have moved back, the players may resume play as soon as the possession team has control of the puck.
-In the event a puck goes out of play, the referee will provide a new puck to the non-offending team and the offending team will be required to provide a three-metre cushion. - Incidental contact may happen, but body-checking is not permitted. - There is no centre-ice (red) line, and therefore no icing. - There are no blue-lines in play, therefore there are no offsides. - Teams will share the player benches or utilize the neutral zone for players not in play. ٠ - The main score clock can be used to keep time for both games simultaneously. ٠ - No score is kept, and no game sheets are necessary.
+Coaches must make sure all players take turns double shifting. - The two games are played simultaneously using the same time clock.
+Officials work together to keep the games synchronized.
+Three-minute warm-up with two halves not to exceed a 60-minute game. - It is recommended that in each half, the centre spot should be marked to indicate where the face-off will take place.
+This is to be established at the midpoint between both nets. - There is no centre-ice (red) line, and therefore no icing. - There are no blue-lines in play, therefore there are no offsides. - Teams will share the player benches, with each team using the gate closest to the net they are defending. - The home team shall defend the two ends of the rink, while the visiting team shall defend the centre-ice nets.
+When the buzzer sounds to end the first half, the visiting team will switch ends and switch benches, so players can play against the other half of the opposing team.

-Section 5: U7 Coach Requirements and Resources
+Section 5: U9 Coach Requirements and Resources